DixitIshan/Face-Recognition/README.md

 # Notes:

 * This Project is completed on a device with 6th gen Intel i5 Processor, 8 Gigs DDR3 RAM, and 2 Gigs Nvidia 940 Mx Graphics Card.
 Tensorflow GPU version is used for Training the Network.

+* If you find any bug in the code or you would like to contribute to the code in any way, please do not hesitate.